delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ## Breadth First Search

 Breadth First Search (BFS) is a search algorithm developed by Konrad Zeus for his rejected PhD thesis in 1945.
-Breadth First Search searches all neighbors before it searches child nodes.
+Breadth First Search searches all neighbours before it searches child nodes.
 In the below picture, once the start state (1) has been searched the states 2, 3, and 4 will then be searched.

 ![img](https://cdn-images-1.medium.com/max/800/1*7IzXIx8nxRMD0OSZjj6lBQ.png)